 #2 Every cremation is conducted individually

-This is one of the most FAQs and most common misconceptions about cremation.
+This is one of the most frequently asked questions and most commonly misunderstood misconceptions about cremation.
 Each body has to be cremated individually.
 There are very strict rules about the cremation of human remains.
-One of the key laws being that a body must be individually cremated, and the cremation chamber fully cleared before the next cremation.
+One of the key laws is that a body must be individually cremated, and the cremation chamber fully cleared before the next cremation.

 #3 It is possible to witness, or even start, the cremation process